➲ Apps for automated data analysis and human-readable interpretation in natural language

 Exploratory data analysis report containing univariate descriptive statistics and graphics: Histograms, box-plots, bar-plots, pie-plots etc. for continuous and categorical variables with the Python programming language.
 Python Code included.
 More...

-Principal Components Analysis (with Python)
+Principal Components Analysis with Python.

-Statsomat.com is a portal with the goal of developing, collecting and maintaining open-source and web-based apps for automated data analysis with a human-readable interpretation.
+The Statsomat project and site have the goal of developing, collecting and maintaining open-source and web-based apps for automated data analysis with a human-readable interpretation.
 The apps are a great help for applied researchers and Data Science learners all over the world.
 The strategy we follow is a maximal automation with a minimal, but sufficient user-interaction.

 If you are an applied researcher or a Data Science learner unfamiliar with data analysis or programming, you can use the Statsomat apps directly in the browser to generate automated data analysis reports.
 Classic statistical data analysis and Machine Learning questions are handled by the apps in a similar way as by a human.
-The reports contain tables, graphics, an interpretation in plain English and the code to run the analysis by yourself.
+The reports contain annotated tables, graphics, an interpretation in plain English and the code to reproduce the analysis by yourself.
 If you need a quick help with your data analysis or with programming, then check the Statsomat apps.
 You will be surprised.

 You are also welcomed to improve and extend the functionality of the apps.
 Automizing data analysis interpretation and contributing to Statsomat are fantastic ways to learn Data Science.
 If you want to contribute, take a look at the GitHub repositories which are currently public or contact us if you want to develop a completely new app for the Statsomat.